XiaofengXie16/open-jira-ticket/README.md

 ```

-2 Run the command below in your terminal to open the JIRA ticket in your browser.
+2 Run the command below in your terminal to open the JIRA ticket in your browser.(Make sure you are in a git directory)
-(This tool will open the ticket based on the current branch name)
+(This tool will open the ticket in your browser based on the current ticket number in the branch name)

 ```
 open-jira-ticket